hanleyweng/iOS-Stereoscopic-ARKit-Template/README.md

 # iOS Stereoscopic ARKit Template

+__UPDATE (2017-12): The most up to date (more advanced and customizable version of this project) can now be found ["here"](https://github.com/hanleyweng/iOS-ARKit-Headset-View)__

 Xcode's 'Augmented Reality App' template, modified to support a basic stereoscopic (two side-by-side camera) view.
 A few lines of code (and storyboard tweaks) to make your ARKit experiment compatible with mobile VR/AR headsets* (note: the FOV is narrow) .

-__UPDATE: For a wider and adjustable FOV see project: ["ARKit Headset View"](https://github.com/hanleyweng/iOS-ARKit-Headset-View).
-Note, "ARKit Headset View" is a less elegant (and more 'beta code') template.__

 ![Snapshot of a left-eye view and right-eye view of ARKit Scenekit](snapshot.jpg)